dair-iitd/openie6/README.md

 # OpenIE6 System

-This repository contains the code for the paper\
+This repository contains the code for the paper:\
 OpenIE6: Iterative Grid Labeling and Coordination Analysis for Open Information Extraction\
 Keshav Kolluru*, Vaibhav Adlakha*, Samarth Aggarwal, Mausam and Soumen Chakrabarti\
 EMNLP 2020